cloudgardener/blog/content/blog/the-ever-updating-reading-list/index.md

 ### #5 – Organization Observation

-> People tend to resist changes in structure that counteract their chosen method of influence.― John Cutler
+> People tend to resist changes in structure that counteract their chosen method of influence. ― John Cutler

 ⟹ https://twitter.com/johncutlefish/status/1296316581153091585?s=20